islandirie/cheatsheets/vim.md

 - `dd` - Delete the current line
 - `dw` - Delete from the cursor to the beginning of the next word
 - `cw` - Change from the cursor to the beginning of the next word
+- `ce` - Change from the cursor to the end of the word
+- `cc` - Change the whole line
+- `r[x]` - Replace character with any typed character
 - `x` - Delete the character under the cursor

 ## Exiting and Saving: